COVID-19 Update: Stargazing nights are back!

 - Group size is strictly limited and pre-booking and check-in is required to help with contact tracing.

-- Face masks are required whenever it’s difficult to keep a 1.5m distance, in line with Victorian government regulations.
+- Face masks are required indoors and whenever it’s difficult to keep a 1.5m distance, in line with Victorian government regulations.

 - Events are held outdoors as much as possible.